Baltoli/project-docs/notes/log.md

     be written in the program!
 This is different to `returnfrom`, which takes an extra parameter for the return value.
 Why can't you do `call(foo(ANY(int)))`?
 Ask Jon.

+## 5/12/2016

+* Did some more digging into why explicit automata descriptions aren't working for me.
+No real answers yet - the symptom is that I have an undefined name in the instrumented LLVM code.
+Something has inserted a global variable for the automaton into the code but has not "expanded" it with a definition.
+Have emailed Jon for clarification / help but no answer yet.
+The next place to look is probably trying to find out what is meant to replace the global variable.